the-new-developers/jens-cool-guy-git-workshop/README.md

 - A novice amount of experience with HTML & CSS
 - A [GitHub account](https://github.com/join)
+- Read and write access to this repository (by joining our team!)
 - Git [installed on your computer](https://github.com/git-guides/install-git)
   - Optionally, a GUI version of Git like [GitHub Desktop](https://github.com/git-guides/install-git#install-git-using-github-desktop) installed on your computer
 - A code editor like [VS Code](https://code.visualstudio.com/) or [Notepad++](https://notepad-plus-plus.org/downloads/)